edenhindi/MazeNavigator/README.md

 # Maze Solver Robot with Charging Station
 ## Overview

-This project involves a robot designed to autonomously navigate and solve unknown mazes while locating and utilizing the charging stations that are scattered around the map.
+This project involves a robot designed to autonomously navigate and solve unknown mazes with battery constraints while utilizing the charging stations that are scattered around the map.

-The robot uses hierarchical planning where on the high-level to select which charging station to go to, and a low-level planning to motion plan to the exit of the maze.
+The robot uses hierarchical planning where on the high-level to select which charging station/goal to go to, and a low-level planning to motion plan to the reach the selected point.
 On the high-level planning, it uses POPF planner which is a temporal-numeric planner and a corresponding pddl file.
-The low-level planning is achieved using move_base package that uses a global path planner and a local path planner, where it uses the gmapping pkg to map with slam in real time.
+The low-level planning is achieved using move_base package that uses a global path planner (Dijkstra) and a local path planner (DWA), where it uses the hector_slam pkg to map with slam in real time.

 Built on ROS Noetic, this system integrates various sensors and algorithms for effective maze exploration and navigation.

 ## Table of Contents
-* Features
 * Installation
 * Usage
 * License